 Megan Williams and Juliana Pinto co-own Honeybirds Playschool.

 Ms. Meg has been working with children for over 20 years as an educator and caregiver.
 She was a lead kindergarten teacher at the Berlin Cosmopolitan School in Germany.
 Meg helped create and taught the afternoon program at the Brooklyn Waldorf School.
-She received her Waldorf certification from the Micha-el Institute.
+She received her teacher certification from the Micha-el Institute.
 Meg also studied Bio-Dynamic Farming at the Pfeiffer Center in upstate NY and frequently incorporates farming and gardening into her lesson plans.
 Additionally, Meg is a visual artist and musician, and uses both of these talents as tools in the classroom.
-Meg is currently on a big adventure in Portugal opening Passarinhos de Mel, a Waldorf playgroup in Sintra.
+Meg is currently on a big adventure in Portugal working to spread the teachings of Rudolf Steiner in new avenues.

 Ms. Juliana (Juli for short) brings over a decade of experience in working with small children, as well as a diverse multi-cultural background that includes fluency in Spanish and French.
 She has experience working with different cultures, varying ages, and special needs children.
 Juliana brings a deeper understanding of the children’s needs while preparing them for what is ahead.
 Ms. Juli loves to play and be silly with the children, and can often be found pretending to be an animal and/or friendly monster.
 She also serves as the school administrator - she loves organizing and figuring out logistics!
 Juliana studied early childhood psychology and African American, Puerto Rican, and Latino studies at Hunter College.
 She enjoys being a visual artist, gardening, and reading for her book club when she isn't playing pretend with preschoolers.